 You know your spouse, likely better than you know anyone else in the world.
 At this stage, you can probably anticipate the coming reaction.
 Will it be a shock or a shrug?
 Are you in for a screaming match or a calm, detailed conversation?

 Whatever you anticipate, prepare for that.
 If all you do is fight lately, you may be in for a doozy.
-Then again, maybe you expect her to be on the same page.
+Then again, maybe you expect them to be on the same page.

 But even if you think you know what’s coming, prepare for other potential outcomes.
 Though it may not come as a shock, just hearing the words often stirs up all kinds of emotions.
 People don’t always behave as expected, so also get ready for surprises.
 Once you’re ready for any reaction by your spouse, good or bad, then have the conversation.